Breathe Better with Whole-Home Air Filtration in Canada

 These filters have a MERV rating of 1721, depending on the model.
 This rating indicates how effectively a filter can remove pollutants from the air.

 Because of their high-efficiency filtration performance, HEPA filters are deep and can reduce airflow.
 It’s important to touch base with Service Experts Heating & Air Conditioning to verify your heating and cooling system can handle one.

 Media air cleaners are sturdier than basic air filters.
 They’re often four to five times wider—or more.
 This barrier fits closely against your HVAC equipment.

 Because its active surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.

 These filters work longer too, usually between three to six months.

-There are a couple of electronic filtering systems you can install in your home.
+There are several different types of electronic filtering systems you can add in your home.

 An electrostatic filter uses magnetically charged material to catch particles.
-These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
+These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
 Plus, they're also 30 times more effective than everyday filters.